 I revived the Epsilon.
 Never got the hang of it last year, mostly due to lousy batteries.
 Today´s efforts were positive, we go up at a reasonable speed, but it is not an Insider!
-I also need to find more ballast or a bigger battery, but things are managable.
+I also need to find more ballast or a bigger battery, but things are manageable.
 I find the flaps extremely effective.
 You can only deploy them for a few seconds, the plane really stops dead in the air.
 Fun to watch, but maybe that explains why the manual says to deploy them only.
 There is a long thread on Rc-Network-de, basically it boils down to:

-- It´s heavier then it´s predecessor.
+It´s heavier then it´s predecessor.
 The weight mentioned in the sales-blurb is grossly wrong.
 I figured that out!
 Think 3.5 kg.

-- People quickly convert to a 4 cell setup.
+People quickly convert to a 4 cell setup.

 Flaps need modifying to be able to follow the ailerons.

 Braking is really effective.

-- Wings are a pain to mount.
+Wings are a pain to mount.

-- Mounting stabilizer is questionable
+Mounting stabilizer is questionable

-- Soldering of the elevator wire!
+Soldering of the elevator wire!

 Use decent servo´s